pinskylab/how_we_work/working_agreement.md

     - Provide alternatives and solutions
 5. Step forward (if quiet); step back (if loud)
 - Be self-aware (read the room)
-- Speak up, but don’t interrupt
+- Speak up, but please don’t interrupt
-- Be accessible, and meet people where they are, regardless of their background, or position 6.Respect deep work
+- Be accessible and meet people where they are, regardless of their background or position 6.Respect deep work
-- Don’t be excessively distracting in the office
 - Our work often requires deep thought and concentration
-- don’t interrupt others in these moments, and give yourself the time to do the same 7.Be direct
+- Please don’t interrupt others in these moments, and give yourself the time to do the same 7.Be direct
-- Never be passive-aggressive
+- Avoid being passive-aggressive
 - Make an effort to be clear and concise - ambiguity causes confusion
 ## Process
 1. Meetings